Ayobamee/playwrightBeginner/Readme.md

 package.json is the profile settings for the project, with Autor name, scripts and dependencies and its versions.
 Once this repo is pulled (from https://github.com/Ayobamee/playwrightBeginner)run 'npm install' on terminal/command prompt, this installs all the dependencies locally for this project. playwright.config.js is the main configuration file for playwright, you can set number of retries for a test, how many workers you want your test to run on, browser type to run on , specify if you want you test to run in headless more or headed , you can enable screenshots , specify reporters and traces.
-For more info about playwright visit https://playwright.dev.
+For more info about playwright please visit https://playwright.dev.
 You can also visit https://github.com/Ayobamee/Letsdeel to see an advanced framework i wrote with Playwright using P.O.M which has functions for actions and assertions.

 Author: Ayobami Elutade ©2022.